 Locky Ransomware (2016): This ransomware was delivered by email with an attached Microsoft Word document that contains malicious macros.
 This attack used malicious macros to execute payloads that encrypted user files, forcing victims to pay ransom for data recovery.
 Locky is estimated to have affected hundreds of thousands of users globally, with victims facing encrypted files and significant ransom demands, resulting in substantial financial and operational consequences.

-Ways to keep your system safe from macro viruses
+Ways to keep your system safe from viruses and other malware

 - Make sure your OS and apps are updated: A lot of users postpone updates to avoid downtime.
 However, updates to your OS, apps, or software include the latest security patches and should not be ignored.
 Keep your environment up to date to make sure you have the latest protections.